guyeresearch/workout-torch-rl/README.md

 # Practice Reinforcement Learning with PyTorch
 The code is orgnized based on the OpenAI gym environments.
-Each solver should consists of two files: `model.py/lib.py` and `run.py`.
+Each solver consists of two files: `model.py/lib.py` and `run.py`.
 They are self-contained and do not depend on other py files.

 `model.py/lib.py` contains the model definitions and some util functions. `run.py` runs the model in the gym envrionments.
 It has three sections: hyperparameters and initilization, training loop and evaluation loop.